jspv/mchat_core/README.md

 - Exclude tools tests:
   - pytest -m "not tools"

+Live LLM tests (opt-in; real API calls):
+- By default, tests marked `live_llm` are excluded via pytest.ini (`addopts = -m "not live_llm"`).
+- To run them, set an API key and select the marker:
+  - OPENAI_API_KEY=your_key pytest -m live_llm -rs

+Note:
-Note: Tool tests are marked with the “tools” marker and will auto-skip if optional packages are not installed.
+- Tool tests are marked with the "tools" marker and auto-skip if optional packages are not installed.
+- Live LLM tests are marked with the `live_llm` marker and require an OpenAI API key.

 ---